hashsequence/matrixLibrary/README.md

 ## Summary

-This project is to compare the performance of a Matrix Class implementation in C++ and Javascript.
-We will be implementing LU Inversion of a matrix and comparing the performance.
+This project is to compare the performance of a Matrix Class implementation in C++ and Javascript that can work with standard numeric data types such as int and doubles as well as custom data classes.
+We will be implementing LU Inversion of a matrix and comparing the performance of the Matrix library with standard data types as well as with custom Classes.

 ## Requirements